Explain How Design is Important to The Content

 1. Design Shapes First Impressions and Trust

-A professional, well-structured layout tells users your content is trustworthy and worth reading.
+A professional, well-structured layout conveys to users that your content is trustworthy and worth reading.

 Example: